Melting-Cube/Boss-Vengence-Revive/README.md

 # BossVengenceRevive

 ## Description
-- A mod for Risk of Rain 2 that will revive dead players once other members of their team kill the boss or complete the Vengeance event.
+- A mod with configurability  for Risk of Rain 2 that will revive dead players once other members of their team kill the boss or complete the Vengeance event.
-And yes, the name is spelt wrong.

 ## Installation
 - Use a mod manager to ease the process
 - Otherwise extract the zip from thunderstore.io into “Risk of Rain 2\BepInEx\plugins”

 ## Config
  - The config can be found in the BepInEx/config folder inside your RoR2 Directory

 ## Changelog
 - 1.1.0 Added a config file with options to choose what boss groups you revive after